A Biologically Modeled Computational Paradigm

-The system that Creation has devised for encoding and transmitting information is known as genetics whose base units of currency are RNA and DNA.
-I believe that the time has come to employ nature’s own information management system in the field of modern computer science.
+The system that nature has devised for encoding and transmitting complex information is known as genetics where information is encoded through the use of RNA and DNA.
+Has the time come to employ nature’s own information management system in the field of modern computer science?
+Could doing so bring about a useful transformation in the state of art for computing machines?

 Brief Summary of DNA Structure